Richard5247792/LeelaBlockchainProject/index.md

-## Welcome to The LeelaBlockChainProject
+## Welcome to The LeelaBlockChain Project

 The LNN is a chess centric hybrid blockchain dedicated to the development of the LeelaChessZero and Stockfish chess engine projects.
 Incorporating both a proof of stake consensus and Proof of Productivity(PoP) mechanism, the LNN provides the framework needed to be able to customize a distributed computing function within any blockchain environment, without restricted the function to the blockchain.
 Utilizing dual decentralization servers, the LNN allows a defi based blockchain to communicate with a non-defi based blockchain.